SergeMerzliakov/javafx-app-1/README.md

 can then modify to suite your needs.

-All applications can be run from the command line, as long as the required software is installed (see Requirements section).
+All applications can be run from the command line, as long as the required software is installed (see Install section).

 The list of demo apps includes: